-Council tax is a tax applied to residential properties in England, Wales and Scotland (not Northern Ireland).
+Council tax is a tax applied to residential properties in England, Wales and Scotland (but not Northern Ireland).
 It’s collected by local authorities to help fund their services.
 Some categories of property are exempt from paying the tax.
 In almost all cases, full-time students (as defined by the council tax regulations) don’t have to pay.
 Here are some details about council tax – make sure you’re not liable or paying it unnecessarily.

 Exemptions from council tax